impactorbitco/handbook-main/content/ims/policies/HR/Whistleblowing and Non-Retaliation Policy.md

 1.1 Objective:

-This policy aims to empower and encourage staff to report concerns within Green Orbit Digital.
+This policy aims to empower and encourage staff to report concerns within Impact Orbit Creative Group.
 It acknowledges workers' legal rights to make protected disclosures under relevant legislation, fostering a safe and transparent workplace culture.

 1.2 Commitment to Prevention:

-Green Orbit Digital is committed to preventing and addressing fraud, misconduct, and wrongdoing by promptly investigating and addressing reported concerns.
+Impact Orbit Creative Group is committed to preventing and addressing fraud, misconduct, and wrongdoing by promptly investigating and addressing reported concerns.
 Internal mechanisms are in place for reporting malpractice or illegal activities, with a commitment to consistent and fair treatment of all disclosures.

 1.3 Training and Induction: